danijel3/ClarinStudioKaldi/README.md

 Obtain Kaldi from http://kaldi-asr.org/

-Modify path.sh and run this before use:
+Modify path.sh and possibly cmd.sh.
-. ./path.sh

 Open and read run.sh for all the details or simply run the script.

+From the begnning, until rescoring tri3b_mmi using the large const-arpa model, it takes about 5 hours to run, with nj=10.

 The corpus was contructed from the full studio corpus, where 10% (55) of randomly chosen sessions were held-out for the test set.
 If you intend to compare your result to this baseline, we recommend not modifying the train/test set.